coin-or/coin-or.github.io/pages/user/user_introduction.md

 ./coinbrew --help
 ```

-The above procedures will build all required dependencies and SYMPHONY itself.
+The above procedures will build all required dependencies and the project itself.
 Afterwards, the binaries will be installed in the directory `/path/to/install/dir/bin`
 and the libraries in the directory `/path/to/install/dir/lib`.